-(3) Returns include the effect of share repurchases during the quarter.
-Because we repurchased common shares during the quarter at a discount to our book value per common share and subsequently canceled the repurchased shares, the share repurchases were accretive to our quarter-end book value per common share.
-Had this accretive benefit not been included, total return for the first quarter of 2009 would have been 6.26% and cumulative total return would have been 6.83%.
+Returns include the effect of share repurchases during the quarter.
+Had this not been included, total return for the first quarter of 2009 would have been 6.26% and cumulative total return would have

-(4) Returns include the effect of share repurchases during the quarter.
-Because we repurchased common shares during the quarter at a discount to our book value per common share and subsequently canceled the repurchased shares, the share repurchases were accretive to our quarter-end book value per common share.
-Had this accretive benefit not been included, total return for the second quarter of 2009 would have been 14.11% and cumulative total return would have been 21.54%.
+Returns include the effect of share repurchases during the quarter.
+Had this not been included, total return for the second quarter of 2009 would have been 14.11% and cumulative total return would have been 21.54%